Alpha-1 antitrypsin deficiency is caused by an inherited gene mutation.

 Infants who have typical symptoms

 People with an unexplained liver disorder

 People with a family history of emphysema or unexplained cirrhosis

 People with a family history of alpha-1 antitrypsin deficiency

 Because the deficiency is inherited, doctors usually ask whether any family members have had emphysema or cirrhosis with no known cause.

 People who smoke are advised to stop.
-Bronchodilators such as albuterol may help ease breathing and relieve cough.
+Bronchodilators, drugs that relax the muscles around the small airways and thus widen the airways, such as albuterol may help ease breathing and relieve cough.
 Lung infections that develop are treated promptly.